 Part of the answer will depend on what is important to your business, your current stage of growth, and your current benchmarks.
 If you’re attempting to revitalize a team with historically low morale and high turnover, those KPIs may be related to retention rates, productivity, and employee feedback.
 If you are operating a smaller company in an early growth stage, KPIs might address the growth rate of your company, quality and tenure of your hires, and performance consistency as the company grows.

-Realizing the Benefits of a Well-Written Culture Deck
+Realizing the Benefits of Building a Well-Written Culture Deck

 When you know your mission, clearly define your values, illustrate what success looks like, and solicit employee feedback, your culture deck becomes a transparent representation of the company you want to run – both now and in the future.